 Curious who won our September raffle for a new bike?
 Well wait no more.
 New SF Bicycle Coalition member Nathan Hurst won that gorgeous ride, but the story doesn’t end there.
-As an avid cyclist with a generous spirit, Nathan decided to donate the bike (as well as two used bikes he has) to someone who needs it through our Community Bike Build program!
+As an avid cyclist with a generous spirit, Nathan decided to donate the bike (as well as two used bikes he has) to someone who needs it through our Bike it Forwards program!

 Nathan may be a new member, but he’s not new to bicycling.
 Before moving to San Francisco he took an epic journey by bike all the way across Africa, from Cape Town to Cairo.
 These days you’ll find him hosting multi-day trips in Napa and Sonoma as a bicycle tour guide.
 We sat down with Nathan to find out more about him and his love of bicycling:

 SF Bicycle Coalition: When did you first start biking in San Francisco?

 Nathan: I moved to San Francisco six years ago and immediately started commuting by bike.
 Since then, I’ve also started road, mountain and gravel biking.

 What’s your favorite aspect of bicycling in San Francisco?